This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 This can fix a variety of small issues and bugs that occur at any point and is a recommended fix to try whenever you experience a problem that you can’t figure out how to fix immediately.
 This may be all you need to do to fix the problem of the Finder not responding.

 Fix 2: Force Quit Finder and Restart the App

-If you encounter the issue of the Finder freezing, you will want to perform a force quit and then reopen the app.
-This can happen from time to time, regardless of what operating system you are on.
+If you encounter the issue of the Finder freezing, you will want to perform a force quit and then re-launch the app.
+This can happen from time to time, regardless of what macOS version you are on.
 Knowing how to force quit can help you resolve the issues with other unresponsive apps as well.

 To force quit Finder, follow these steps:

 - Press these three keys on your keyboard at the same time – Command, Option, Esc.

 - The force quit window will pop up (see above).